Traffic court handles all adult traffic citations that were issued in

 explain these options, in the order given above.

-How to Take Care of Your Fine
+How to Take Care of Your Ticket

 with a credit card.
 If you visit the Ukiah Courthouse, please go

-to room 108 to make your payment.
+to Room 108 to make your payment.

 ?
 Pay in Person: Stop by either

-branches in Mendocino County and pay with cash, check, money order,
+branch in Mendocino County and pay with cash, check, money order,

 MasterCard, or Visa, or set up an installment payment plan.